gohugoio/hugoThemes/.github/ISSUE_TEMPLATE/theme-submission.md

 # Theme submission

-Before submitting a theme please make sure you've read the [README.md](https://github.com/gohugoio/hugoThemes/blob/master/README.md#adding-a-theme-to-the-list).
-It describes in detail what information are needed and which requirements have to be fulfilled for the submission.
-The check list below can help you.
+**Please make sure that you have read the [theme submission guidelines](https://github.com/gohugoio/hugoThemes/blob/master/README.md#adding-a-theme-to-the-list) before submitting a theme**.
+The guidelines provide all relevant information and requirements that **have to be fulfilled** before the submission.
+Please tick the relevant boxes for your theme in the checklist below:

 **Link to my theme repository:** REPLACE-WITH-URL